Annickia kummerae

-Annickia kummeriae is a species of plant in the Annonaceae family.
-It is endemic to Tanzania.
-The forests which this species is endemic to are suffering severe declines because of the use of the area for agriculture and gold mining.
+Annickia kummerae is a species of flowering plant in the Annonaceae family.
+It is a tree endemic to the Usambara Mountains of northeastern Tanzania.
+It grows 25 to 30 metres tall in submontane rain forest from 850 to 1,100 metres elevation.
+The species' native forests are suffering severe declines because of the use of the area for agriculture and gold mining.